joslarson/bitwig-api-proxy/README.md

 # Bitwig API Proxy

-**This package is no Longer useful in Bitwig >= 2.0** as the api now gives you direct access to read values without setting up observers.
+**DON'T USE THIS.
+This package is no longer useful in Bitwig >= 2.0** as the api now gives you direct access to read values without setting up observers.
 As such, **this package will no longer be maintained**.

 ------